 - Soul Bottles.
 Climate neutral, produced in Germany, plastic-free, and fair-trade, these glass bottles come with inspiring messages and donate 1€ to clean drinking water projects from every sale.

 2. Eat With Bamboo.
-Americans use 100 million plastic utensils daily, much of which comes wrapped in more plastic, and can take up to 1000 years to decompose.
+Americans use 100 million plastic utensils daily—much of which comes wrapped in more plastic—and can take up to 1000 years to decompose.
 So carrying your own utensils can have a great impact.
 I highly recommend Bamboo since it is technically a grass and can be cut without killing the plant.
 It also regrows faster than any wood.
-I carry a pair in my bag wherever I go so I don't have to use plastic silverware, including on a plane.
-Plus, they are heat, stain, and water resistant and durable ;) Tip: Make sure to request no utensils when ordering delivery or takeout.
-I forgot to do this more than I would like to admit and am making it a goal for this month!
+I carry a pair in my bag so I don't have to use plastic silverware, including on a plane.
+Plus, they are heat, stain, and water resistant and also durable.
+Tip: Make sure to request no utensils when ordering delivery or takeout.
+I forgot to do this more than I would like to admit and I'm making it a goal for this month!

 - Most stores carry bamboo hairbrushes.
 Just make sure to look for ones that also have bamboo bristles.

 Here are some recommendations for sustainable straws.
 Something to keep in mind is packaging.
-It drives me crazy when companies tout eco-friendly products and then they ship them in plastic or worse, styrofoam.
+It really irks me when companies tout eco-friendly products and then they ship them in plastic—or worse, styrofoam.
 These companies are committed to sustainability from start to finish:

 - Brush with Bamboo.
 Organic and produced without fossil fuels.